CQCL/hugr/specification/hugr.md

-In a dataflow graph, the evaluation semantics are simple: all nodes in the graph are necessarily evaluated, in some order (perhaps parallel) respecting the dataflow edges.
+In a dataflow graph, the evaluation semantics are simple: all nodes in the graph are necessarily evaluated, in some order (perhaps parallel) respecting the Dataflow edges.
 The following operations are used to express control flow, i.e. conditional or repeated evaluation.

 ##### `Conditional` nodes